composer & record producer

 Charles has spent the last few years writing music for films, theater and advertising.
-He has had the distinct pleasure of working with award winning directors including Lloyd Lee Choi, Danny Madden, Max Talisman, Kirsten Dirksen, Leon Robinson, and Oscar nominee Josh Aronson.
+He has had the distinct pleasure of working with award winning directors including Lloyd Lee Choi, Danny Madden, Caitlin Woods, Max Talisman, Kirsten Dirksen, Leon Robinson, and Oscar nominee Josh Aronson.
 Charles has also had the privilege of collaborating with Jon Bon Jovi to have his own song and score featured in Netflix’s documentary To Be Of Service.

 He has closely collaborated with the playwright Dylan Guerra on many plays including Find Him and Lisa performed in New York City at theaters like Ars Nova and the Lee Strasberg Theater.

 In advertising, he has worked with leading agencies such as BBDO, Blonde, Publicis, Ogilvy, Young & Rubicam, etc for brands such as Meta, Vogue, Folgers, Google, IBM, AT&T, MLB, IKEA, and Mastercard.
 In his latest collaboration with BBDO and Color of Change on the Pedestal Project Campaign, their combined effort led to two Cannes Gold Lions awards in 2021.

 Charles keeps producing and playing with artists he admires like Casey McQuillen, The Altogether, Emily Anderson, and Joe Holt, and he is one half of the indie band Black Alder